DylanMeeus/springboot_jwt_blog/_posts/2016-04-05-quicktip-use-jhipster.markdown

 ---
 layout: post
-title: "Quick Tip: Easily Generate a Full-Stack Java + JavaScript App"
+title: "Easily Generate a Full-Stack Java + JavaScript App with JHipster"
 description: "See how easy it is to integrate Java's powerful backend technologies with the latest frontend libraries using Yeoman + JHipster"
 date: 2016-04-05 12:30
 author: